krzkaczor/synchronisify/readme.md

 const synchronisify = require('../lib/lib')

 const delay = (t = 1000) => new Promise(resolve => setTimeout(resolve, t))

-class ApiClient {
+@synchronisify //yay, it support es7 decorators.
+If you don't use es7 just wrap your class like this: synchronisify(ApiClient) class ApiClient {
   constructor (login, pass) {
     this.login = login